james-ols/hugo/site/content/services/_index.md

     imageUrl: /img/her.jpg
     text: >-
       We help historic environment record officers get the best public access to their records.
-We can advise on various open source systems, and produce full text and geospatial search with complex point, line and polygon based responses diplayed on modern and historic Ordnance Survey maps.
-We build crowdsource solutions based around MIDAS and CIDOC CRM standards/
+We provide advice on Open Source systems, and produce full text and geospatial search with complex point, line and polygon based responses displayed on modern and historic Ordnance Survey maps.
+We build crowdsource solutions based around MIDAS and CIDOC CRM standards
 ---